 Educational Core Courses

-After completing the AMI Montessori course of training, students take three additional three-credit courses which comprise the educational core: Foundations of Research in Education, Teaching Students with Special Needs and Advanced Studies in Education.
+After completing the AMI Montessori course of training, students take three additional three-credit courses, which comprise the educational core: Foundations of Research in Education, Teaching Students with Special Needs and Montessori Capstone: Professional Learning Plan.

 The three core courses are offered in a special, intensive four-week summer session, which must be completed within five years of beginning the program.